blitzcode/lru-bounded-map/README.md

 * All measurements performed on a 2.26Ghz Core 2 Duo, compiled with GHC 7.6.3 / HP 2013.2.0.0

+  NOTE: Same system with GHC 7.10.3 and Stackage LTS 4.0 libraries gets considerably worse performance across all benchmarks.
+Not sure if there was just a performance regression across the board or I'm doing something wrong.
+Could also just be the cache due to the 32/64 bit switch.

 * The optimization effort put in differs between the containers, and priorities have been determined by the specific [use case](#use-case)

 * Timings are always for performing the operation with all 5000 keys